Time's Person of the Year is The Silence Breakers

 Time later tweeted that the president was "incorrect about how we choose Person of the Year."

+Chinese President Xi Jinping was named to the No. 3 spot on the list.

-Others who made the magazine's shortlist included Amazon CEO Jeff Bezos, "Wonder Woman" director Patty Jenkins, quarterback Colin Kaepernick and President Donald Trump,
+Others who made the magazine's shortlist included Amazon CEO Jeff Bezos, "Wonder Woman" director Patty Jenkins, and quarterback Colin Kaepernick.

 While the majority of the candidates were individuals, The Dreamers -- thousands of undocumented immigrants brought to the US by their parents when they were children -- also made the shortlist.
 The title has been awarded to non-individuals in the past, including the American fighting man in 1950, US scientists in 1960, American women in 1975 and the computer in 1982.